C0deRhin0/Vulnerable-Smart-Contract/README.md

 This project demonstrates a **Reentrancy Attack** on an Ethereum smart contract.
 It includes:

-- A vulnerable smart contract (`VulnerableBank.sol`) that allows deposits and withdrawals.
+- A vulnerable smart contract (`VulnerableContract.sol`) that allows deposits and withdrawals.
 - An attacker contract (`Attack.sol`) that exploits a **Reentrancy Vulnerability** in the withdrawal function.

 This is an educational project designed to help developers understand and prevent one of the most common smart contract vulnerabilities.